nvaccess/nvda/user_docs/en/userGuide.md

 ### Saving and Reloading the configuration {#SavingAndReloading}

 By default NVDA will automatically save your settings on exit.
-Note, however, that this setting can be changed under the general settings category in the settings dialog under the preference menu.
+Note, however, that this option can be changed under the general settings category in the settings dialog under the preference menu.
 To save the settings manually at any time, choose the Save configuration item in the NVDA menu.

 If you ever make a mistake with your settings and need to revert back to the saved settings, choose the "revert to saved configuration" item in the NVDA menu.